amidaware/trmm-docs/docs/management_cmds.md

         docker exec -it trmm-api-dev env/bin/python manage.py shell
         ```

-## Bulk delete old agents by last check-in date or agent version
+### Bulk Delete Old Agents by Last Check-in Date or Agent Version

 Test to see what will happen: